Olajesu-rebirth/index.html/README.md

       <div class="publication">
         <div class="project-title">Design and Simulation of a Security and Surveillance UAV</div>
-        <p>Engineered and simulated a UAV system for real-time surveillance, integrating onboard sensors, remote communication, and AI-powered threat detection capabilities.</p>
+        <p>Worked with a team who engineered and simulated a UAV system for real-time surveillance, integrating onboard sensors, remote communication, and AI-powered threat detection capabilities.</p>
       </div>

       <div class="publication">
         <div class="project-title">Internet of Things (IoT) Weather Monitoring System</div>
-        <p>Developed a cost-effective, remote IoT-based system for weather monitoring using embedded sensors and real-time data visualization for smart agriculture and environment tracking.</p>
+        <p>Worked with a team who developed a cost-effective, remote IoT-based system for weather monitoring using embedded sensors and real-time data visualization for smart agriculture and environment tracking.</p>
       </div>

       <div class="publication">